Operations, Services, and Use of Collection Policy

 1. Hours of Operation : Library hours are posted at the door, on the Library website, Facebook page, and in the local newspaper.
 The Library will be closed on legal and city holidays.
 Closing dates will be posted one week in advance.

-3. Library Cards: Individuals register for a library card/account by filling out a patron application.
-A parent/guardian signature is required for a child under the age of 14 at the time of registration.
+3. Library Cards: Individuals register for a library card/account by filling out a patron application and providing a photo ID with current address.
+Photo IDs will be kept in the electronic patron file, with only staff having access to this information.
+A parent/guardian signature and parent photo ID is required for a child under the age of 14 at the time of registration.
 Library cards can be reissued; however, a library card is not required for library use, as all patrons are registered on an automated system that allows easy access to patron accounts.
 CJPL is an open access library.
 Other Iowa library card holders may borrow materials under the State Library’s open access program by providing identification.

 4. Circulation of Materials

 a.
-All books, audio books, and compact discs may be checked out for two weeks.
+All books, STEM kits, kindles, and technology,may be checked out for two weeks.
 There is no limitation to the number of items checked out.
 However, the Director is able to limit item check out at his/her discretion, dependent on the patrons’ return history, fines, or missing materials.
 Full privileges are returned once issues are resolved

 b.
-Videocassettes and/or DVDs may be checked out for one week with a maxmimum of twelve items at one time.
+DVDs may be checked out for one week with a maximum of twelve items at one time.

 5. Renewals